Introduction to Algebra

 Just remember this:

-To keep the balance, what you do to one side of the "="
+To keep the balance, what we do to one side of the "="

 Another PuzzleSolve this one:

 What we are aiming for is an answer like "x = ...", and the plus 5 is in the way of that!

 We can cancel out the plus 5 by doing a subtract 5 (because 5−5=0)

 |So, let us have a go at subtracting 5 from both sides:||x+5 −5 = 12 −5|